Halloween Safety TipsPublished on October 26, 2021

-While Halloween may look a bit different this year, due to COVID-19, the Cornwall Police Service (CPS) is hopeful that everyone will find a way to enjoy the night safely.
+Cornwall, ON - While Halloween may look a bit different again this year due to COVID-19, the Cornwall Police Service (CPS) is hopeful that everyone will find a way to enjoy the night safely.

 - Bring a flashlight;

 - Stay on the sidewalks (If there is no sidewalk, walk on the left-hand side of the street facing traffic);

 - Do not cut across lawns or take short-cuts;

 - Do not go inside houses and do not get into vehicles;